mellowagain/Titan/README.md

 ![Notification](https://github.com/Marc3842h/Titan/blob/master/Titan/Resources/Notification.png)

+Please note that Titan is running as service by default.
+To close Titan completely, please click `File > Exit` in the menu bar.

 <sup>All screenshots have been taken on <b>Arch Linux</b> using <b>Gnome</b> with the <b>Ark-Dark</b> theme.</sup>

 #### Converting existing accounts file